JieSun1990/JERFOUCRU/README.md

 - **Adjust_Overlay**: Run the overlay adjustment after you knew which regions are overlay and non-overlay.
 You need to know how the regions overlay (e.g. which region indexes are inside other indexes)

 #### Step 6: Perform EM to disaggregate FOI values
 Run EM to disaggregate FOI values to each pixels.
 The constrain is that the FOI value at 1 region will be the mean of FOI of all pixels belong to that region.
 Here we implemented EM algorithm based from **_flowerdew1992_** article.
 We need 2 extra features related to FOI.
 1 of 2 features need to have a positive correlation with the FOI.
 By plotting correlationship graph, we choose Bio_15 is the positive correlation feature.
-The second feature is Bio_04, which is the most important features after running Random Forest (imputing)
+The second feature is Bio_04, which is the most important features after running Random Forest (imputing).
 - **EM_Disaggregate**: Perform EM and save dataframe to Rds, also write to CSV file in order to let Python can read the file and train the Random Forest model.

 #### Step 7: Create Grids to divide dataset into 3 subset: Train-Validate-Test
 Create Sampling Grids (with large resolution: 200, 300, 400, 500km).
 Use 1 of these options to sample which grids will be used for Training, Validating, and Testing.
--**Create_Sampling_Grids**: This script will need the extent (coordinates limitation) of a calibrated FOI map and the coordinates of all pixels in that map.
+- **Create_Sampling_Grids**: This script will need the extent (coordinates limitation) of a calibrated FOI map and the coordinates of all pixels in that map.
 The result will be a dataframe containing 3 columns: x, y (coordinates), and grids index.

+#### Step 8: Train the Random Forest Model
+This step need to be done by Python.
+Comparing with R, Python can train the RF model much faster and requires less memory than R.
+- **Train_Model_RandomForest.py**: Sample which sampling grids will be used for training, validating, and testing.
+Then it will train the RF model and save the result, accuracy, variable importance, ... to CSV files (We can use R to plot these files later).
+- **Plot_Sampling_Grids.py**: Plot and color Sampling Grids based on their subset (Which Grids are used for Training, Validating and Testing?).
+The Training, Validating, and Testing Grids are created after you run **_Train_Model_RandomForest.py_**.

+#### Step 9: Plot the result
+Basically, this is not a complicated step.
+Based on your wishes, you can plot the generated files from the above steps (EM, RF model, variable importance, ...).
+Here I just provided some simple examples of visualization.

 ### Supporting Functions
 - **Create_Raster_From_Dataframe**: Create a raster (map) as a TIF file from a dataframe in R. The dataframe has 3 columns: x, y (coordinates of a pixel), values (values that we want to visualize in a map).